Dental Implant Recovery Process

 After surgery, some bleeding or redness is normal for 24 hours.
 Excessive bleeding can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes.
 Do not keep the same roll of gauze in longer than 30 minutes and the maximum amount of time using gauze should be 3 hours total.

-Swelling is also a normal occurrence after surgery.
+Swelling is a normal part of the dental implant recovery process.
 To minimize swelling, apply an ice pack, small plastic bag of ice or a towel filled with ice on the cheek.
 Apply the ice in 30 minute increments (on and off) for the first 24 hours after surgery.

 Do not disturb the wound.
 Avoid spitting, or touching the wound for a few days after surgery.
 You may brush your teeth regularly, but be cautious when brushing near the surgical sites.
 Healing abutments can be brushed like normal teeth.
 However, if the area is tender, avoid doing so initially.